Winnipeg Youth Wind Ensemble

 Who can participate in WYWE?

-Musicians who play a band instrument and are between grades 7 and 10 may ask their school band director or private lesson teacher for a recommendation to join WYWE.
+Musicians who play a band instrument and are in grades 8 through 10 may ask their school band director or private lesson teacher for a recommendation to join WYWE.
 Musicians should have at least one year of experience on their instrument and be in good standing in their school band program or in their private lesson studio.

 What kind of commitment does WYWE require of its musicians?